-A study of man's outstanding accomplishments in the areas of politics, economics, science, and art from the Renaissance to the present-day with an emphasis on western civilizations.
-This course will explore the fundamentals that guide individuals and nations as they make choices about how to use limited resources to satisfy their wants.
-More specifically, it examines the ability of individuals to use knowledge and skills to manage limited financial resources effectively for a lifetime of financial security.
-This course meets all the requirements for the state of Ohio's end-of-course exams.
-Graduation requirement.

-#233 HONORS WORLD HISTORY Credit: 1.00 Year Prerequisite: Application Grade: 10 Fee Charged

-A study of man's outstanding accomplishments in the areas of politics, economics, science, and art from the Renaissance to the present-day with an emphasis on western civilizations.
+icui Prerequisite: None Grade: 10 Fee Charged , , , , , , , , , , , , , , , , , , , , shments in the areas of politics, economi n emphasis on western civilizations.
+This • fundamentals that guide individuals and d nations as they make choices about ho w to use limited resources to satisfy their wants.
+More specifically, it e examines the ability of individuals to use knowledge and skills to 0 ctively for a lifetime of financial security. requirements for the state of Ohio's end d-of-course exams.
+Graduation requirer ment. #233 HONORS WORLD HISTORY Credit: 1.00 Year Prerequisite: Application Grade: 10 Fee Charged 0 , , , , , , , , , , , , , , , , , , , , shments in the areas of politics, economi Renaissance to the present-day with an n emphasis on western civilizations.
 This course will explore the fundamentals that guide individuals and nations as they make choices about how to use limited resources to satisfy their wants.
 More specifically, it examines the ability of individuals to use knowledge and skills to manage limited financial resources effectively for a lifetime of financial security.
 This course meets all the requirements for the state of Ohio's end-of-course exams.
 Students who apply should be working at the "A" and "B" level in all classes and be able to write a well-constructed essay.